-Once upon a time, a speakerphone and projector were the epitome of modern conference room technology.
+Once upon a time, a speakerphone and projector were considered the epitome of modern conference room technology.
 Bonus points if they both worked.
-But if that’s what your conference room looks like today, it's probably time for an upgrade.
+But if that’s what your conference room looks like today, it's time to rethink your technology.

 Want to show a short clip or a handful of slides?
 Many companies have replaced conference room projectors with large-screen TVs, coupled with wireless transmission via systems such as Google Chromecast or Apple TV.

 When you want to accurately capture the meeting for those off site, high-definition immersive video and high-end audio reproduction do it well.
-Digital data streaming, content sharing and mobile connectivity solutions propel static conference rooms into dynamic locations where people from across states, countries and continents collaborate face to face – but virtually – thanks to tracking cameras that zoom in on a speaker’s voice and motion.
+Digital data streaming, content sharing, and mobile connectivity solutions propel static conference rooms into dynamic locations where people from across states, countries, and continents can collaborate face to face – even virtually – thanks to tracking cameras that zoom in on a speaker’s voice and motion.

-Participants realistically experience the full measure of communication: visuals, tone, body language and posture.
+Participants realistically experience the full measure of communication: visuals, tone, body language, and posture.
+Rather than spending a large amount of your time sitting on a call, you can drive engagement by approximating a face-to-face connection.
 And no one has to request camera time – devices automatically capture the image of whomever is speaking, making the teleconferencing experience more personal than ever before.

 Did the group not show up for the scheduled meeting?
 Some booking systems can be set up to cancel the meeting automatically if no one checks in for the event.
 On the other hand, maybe everyone shows up and the meeting runs long.
 If time is up but the discussion is still underway, the meeting organizer can quickly tack on a few extra minutes, as long as the room isn’t already booked for the next time slot.

 Lost?
+If you got turned around in a new or unfamiliar place, it'd be nice if you could quickly correct your course.
 Some room management platforms work with indoor navigation beacons to offer turn-by-turn directions.

-While there’s no shame in the speakerphone-and-projector setup, advancements in conference room technology can help us all collaborate more productively and efficiently.
+For workplace leaders, there's a lot at stake as employees begin re-entering the workplace.
+While there’s no shame in the speakerphone-and-projector setup, advancements in conference room technology can help your distributed workforce collaborate more productively and efficiently.